johnsusek/vue-test-declarative/docs/API.md

 The contents of the `<script>` tag are executed before your tests start.

-The special `context` variable is where bindings connect to your data; e.g. `v-bind:props="myProps"` sets your component's props to whatever is in `context.myProps`.
+The special `context` variable is where bindings connect to your data; e.g. `:props="myProps"` sets your component's props to whatever is in `context.myProps`.
 This must be defined if you are using bindings.

 #### Examples:
 ```xml